partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Cukeman: Shoot.
 You'll regret dis!

-Earb: You brought my ear back!
+Muku: You brought my ear back!

-Barley: *wanwan!*
+Barkley: *wanwan!*

-Earb: Thank you!
+Muku: Thank you!

-Momo: Barley, this is Earb.
+Momo: Barkley, this is Muku.

-Barley: *wan!*
+Barkley: *wan!*

-Momo: Earb might be a little bit of a crybaby, but he's a very, very sweet bear.
+Momo: Muku might be a little bit of a crybaby, but he's a very, very sweet bear.

-Momo: When I was a little girl, I was afraid of thunder, and I'd cling to Earb.
+Momo: When I was a little girl, I was afraid of thunder, and I'd cling to Muku.

-Momo: Ever since then, Earb has always been by my side, absorbing all my fears.
+Momo: Ever since then, Muku has always been by my side, absorbing all my fears.

 Momo: How could anyone bully such a sweet bear?

-Earb: I, I dunno-mon.
+Muku: I, I dunno-mon.

-Earb: I was just playing at home when the Dark Lord Cabbage and his Cukemen came...
+Muku: I was just playing at home when the Dark Lord Cabbage and his Cukemen came...

-Earb: *sniffle* My ear... they... tore it up-mon...
+Muku: *sniffle* My ear... they... tore it up-mon...

 Judy: That's horrible!!

 Momo: So, you were waiting all this time for us to come?

-Earb: That's right-mon.
+Muku: That's right-mon.

-Earb: Even though I'm afraid of heights, I had to wait it out up in that tree-mon.
+Muku: Even though I'm afraid of heights, I had to wait it out up in that tree-mon.

 Judy: Ah!
 Wait, is that... possibly... a doghouse?